it-novum/openITCOCKPIT-documentation/en/docs/additional/behind-reverse-proxy.md

 a2enmod rewrite
 ```

-Finally, the new configuration must be activated.
+Finally, your new configuration must be activated:

 ```plaintext
 a2ensite openitcockpit-proxy